Autocracy was the need of the times

 An autocracy may be necessary in the very first phase of a business to make it take off in the harsh market battles.
 Especially new comers in the market are always exposed to kill-or-be-killed situations.
 They don’t have time to make decisions after democratic consultation.
-The founder of CondeHouse was with an autocratic leadership style, which, I’m sure, made the company survive and thrive.
+The founder of CondeHouse was with an autocratic leadership style, and that made the company survive and thrive, I’m sure.
 I don’t think the leadership style was what he intended.
-He was a master craftsman and furniture designer of frantic passion, and the passion drove forward everything including himself autocratically.
+He was a master craftsman and furniture designer of frantic passion.
+It is the passion that drove forward everything including himself autocratically.
 In the furniture industry in Japan, he is a legend.
-There are many anecdotes about him, but let me narrow down and share two of them.
+There are many anecdotes about him, but today, let me narrow down and share two of them.

 I believe his biggest achievement is a revolution in the furniture distribution.
 Before the revolution, furniture wholesalers had substantial control over everything such as pricing, product planning, etc. He rebelled against the system and started selling directly to retailers, which soon caused a furor, of course.
-Some wholesalers put pressure on other companies to stop trading with CondeHouse.
+Some wholesalers put pressure on other companies to stop doing business with CondeHouse.
 Even though being cornered into a financial crisis, he didn’t give up.
 Finally, the tide turned, and now, most of the furniture wholesalers withdrew from the market.
 He led off the restoration of sovereignty for furniture manufacturers.

 As I wrote before, we Japanese people started using chairs just about 150 years ago.
 Even when he established the company, chairs were not so popular.
 The main product of the furniture market at that time was a Japanese classic-style chest of drawers.
 Here again, he was against the tide and decided to focus on the production of dining chairs and tables.
 His foresight determined the fate of the company and established a firm position in the Japanese market as a top brand of dining chairs.